Homesick and having trouble adjusting to college life

 - Setting a schedule for talking, texting, video chatting, and emailing with your family and friends back home.
 This can give you a chance to connect, share your new experiences as well as your doubts, and hear the news from home.

-- Taking some pictures of your favorite spots, pets, family, and friends next time you're back home.
+- Take some pictures of your favorite spots, pets, family, and friends next time you're back home.
 If you can't make it all the way there, ask your family or hometown friends to send you some.
 Hang them around your room and share them with your new college friends.
 This could start some conversations about life before college and help you get to know each other better.

 - Invite a friend or family member from home to visit you at school.
 This may motivate you to focus on the things about college that you're excited about and eager to share.

-- If you’re missing certain parts of your home, such as delicious local foods, mementos, or objects from your home, maybe have someone send you a care package filled with your favorites!
+- If you’re missing certain parts of your home, such as local foods, mementos, or objects from your home, maybe have someone send you a care package filled with your favorites!

 - Join a club or group that interests you.
 You'll likely make some new friends that have similar interests.
 Together you can occupy yourself with new activities that could, with time, become the parts of college you'll miss when you're visiting home.
+If you don't know where to start, consider checking out your school website or activity fair during the beginning of the semester to see what's going on around campus.

 Moreover, there may be other factors contributing to your homesickness as well.
 For example, you may be juggling new academic challenges, such as a heavier course load, more reading, and more work to do outside of class.
-Or you may also have new personal responsibilities, such as handling your own finances, preparing your own meals, and learning how to balance all of your commitments and activities.
+You may also have new personal responsibilities, such as handling your own finances, preparing your own meals, and learning how to balance all of your commitments and activities.
 Figuring out where your priorities lie and how to best schedule them into your daily routine may help relieve your homesickness.

 While being at college may stir up some feelings of homesickness, college can also be an exciting adventure, full of opportunities to meet new people and discover new passions.
 It may be hard at first, but given some time and getting yourself out there, you may find yourself homesick for college when you return home.
+Best of luck!

 Originally published Oct 19, 2000